Download the report [1MB]

-Under the law and emergency powers, the government restricted freedom of expression, including for the press.
+Under the law and emergency powers, the government restricted freedom of expression, including for media.

 The government interpreted the SPC to prohibit public celebration of religions other than Islam, including publicly displaying Christmas decorations.
 Some establishments, however, openly sold Christmas decorations or advertised Christmas-themed events.
 Christmas remained an official national holiday.

-Freedom of Press and Media, Including Online Media: The law allows the government to close a newspaper without giving prior notice or showing cause.
+Freedom of Expression for Members of the Press and Other Media, Including Online Media: The law allows the government to close a newspaper without giving prior notice or showing cause.
 The law requires local newspapers to obtain operating licenses and prior government approval for hiring foreign editorial staff, journalists, and printers.
 The law also gives the government the right to bar distribution of foreign publications and requires distributors of foreign publications to obtain a government permit.
 Foreign newspapers generally were available.
 Internet versions of local and foreign media were generally available without censorship or blocking.

 The government owns the only local television station.
 Three Malaysian television channels are also available, along with two satellite television services.
 Some content was subject to censorship based on theme or content, including religious content, but such censorship was not consistent.

-Censorship or Content Restrictions: The law provides for prosecution of newspaper publishers, proprietors, or editors who publish anything with what the government deems seditious intent.
-Punishments include suspension of publication for a maximum of one year, a prohibition on publishers, printers, or editors from publishing, writing for, or editing any other newspaper, and the seizure of printing equipment.
+Censorship or Content Restrictions: The law provides for prosecution of newspaper publishers, proprietors, or editors who publish anything the government deems as having seditious intent.
+Punishments include suspension of publication for a maximum of one year; a prohibition on publishers, printers, or editors from publishing, writing for, or editing any other newspaper; and the seizure of printing equipment.
 Persons convicted under the law also face a significant fine and a maximum prison term of three years.
 Journalists deemed to have published or written “false and malicious” reports may be subject to fines or prison sentences.

 The SPC prohibits publication or importation of publications giving instruction about Islam contrary to sharia.
 It also bars the distribution to Muslims or to persons with no religion of publications related to religions other than Islam.
 The SPC bars the publication, broadcast, or public expression of a list of words generally associated with Islam (such as Quran) in a non-Islamic context.
 The SPC also prohibits religious teaching without written approval.
 There were no reports of charges under these regulations.

-Journalists commonly reported practicing self-censorship because of social pressure, reports of government interference, and legal and professional concerns.
+Journalists commonly reported practicing self-censorship because of social pressure, reports of government interference and pressure, and legal and professional concerns.

-Libel/Slander Laws: The law prohibits bringing into hatred or contempt or exciting disaffection against the sultan or the government.
+Libel/Slander Laws: The law prohibits bringing into hatred or contempt, or exciting disaffection against, the sultan or the government.
 Persons convicted under the law face a significant fine, a maximum of three years in prison, or both.
-There were no reports of such cases during the year.
+There were no reports of such cases.